 - Do your emails not have a good click-through-rate?
 Tweak the design or content and do some A/B testing.

 If you pay attention to the data, you’ll be able to continually optimize your campaign – and you’ll be on your way to consistent B2B lead generation.

 2. Inbound Marketing

 If you’re serving a broader audience of more than 5,000 potential clients, you almost certainly should be investing in inbound marketing.

 Inbound marketing, according to HubSpot, is “a business methodology that attracts customers by creating valuable content and experiences tailored to them.
 While outbound marketing interrupts your audience with content they don’t always want, inbound marketing forms connections they are looking for and solves problems they already have.”

 It works because it helps people searching for solutions like yours to find your solution.

 So, how should you run an inbound marketing campaign?

-Again, we’ve covered the intricacies of inbound in more detail before, but here’s a recap.
+Again, our B2B marketing agency has covered the intricacies of inbound in more detail before, but here’s a recap.